 Karen epilepsy Launch

-In a move to improve health services at our Epilepsy clinics, KAWE has launched its second fully operative clinic at the Karen Health center.
-Previously, the clinic was been operating within the health center’s premises but now will have its own secluded and self sufficient area within the grounds, this is with support from Kenya Community Development Foundation (KCDF).
+In a move to improve health services at our Epilepsy clinics, KAWE has launched its second fully operative clinic at the Karen Health centre.
+Previously, the clinic was operating within the health centre’s premises but now will have its own secluded and self sufficient area within the grounds, this is with support from Kenya Community Development Foundation (KCDF).

-As an introduction, Dr Mohammed talked about the goals that the Sub county health putting in pace in terms of surveillance, health and education, support of the Beyond zero campaign, TB patient coordination and follow up.
-She mentioned the fact that some programmes have been at a stall at the health center due to lack of space.
+As an introduction, Dr Mohammed talked about the goals that the Sub county health department was putting in place in terms of surveillance, health and education, support of the Beyond zero campaign, TB patient coordination and follow up.
+She mentioned the fact that some programmes had been stalled at the health centre due to lack of space.

 Mr K’Anjejo next gave a brief of the existing epilepsy education gap which is the reason why in spite of the 5000 patients registered at the Karen clinic, only 2000 are active.

-KAWE has continued to counter this through continued health operator’s training, in order to gunner support in the case of defaulting patients.
+KAWE has continued to counter this through continued health operators’ training, in order to garner support in the case of defaulting patients.
 He raised the question of the best mode of assistance that can be accorded to people living with epilepsy.
 Is it by giving them jobs?

-He thanked the Nairobi County for provision of the grounds and had a request that just as funds are being driven into other immediate illnesses, the same be done for epilepsy.
+He thanked the Nairobi County for provision of the grounds and had a request that just as funds are being allocated into other illnesses, the same be done for epilepsy.